This post updated:

 Don’t procrastinate choosing an episode until the last minute.
 Required paint colors vary by episode, so choosing an episode is the first step for planning.
 Paint color names will display on the screen in the first two or three minutes.
-When they show on the screen, copy them down- and if you want to be really prepared, review the whole episode to be sure it’s a good fit for your group and so that you are familiar in advance with all the steps (this is especially helpful if you plan to play both host AND participant and try to paint along during the party).
+When they show on the screen, copy them down- and if you want to be really prepared, review the whole episode to be sure it’s a good fit for your group and so that you are familiar in advance with all the steps (especially helpful if you plan to play both host AND participant and try to paint along with everyone).

-Bob consistently paints on very large canvases using large easels and oil paints.
-None of those are realistic supplies for a paint party- but thankfully this element of Bob’s work is really easy to scale down to party-perfect proportions.
+Bob Ross painted on very large canvases using large easels and slow-drying oil paints.
+None of those are realistic supplies for a paint party- but thankfully this element of Bob’s work is really easy to swap for to party-perfect alternatives.

-Since oil paint is very difficult to clean up, easels are expensive, and large canvases take longer to paint- I switch this up entirely for my paint parties.
-The supplies list below subs these out with easy-to-clean acrylic paint, medium-small canvases (typically, we use 8×10 or 11×17) for large stretched canvases, and sets up a workspace on a flat, protected surface.
+Oil paint is very difficult to clean up, easels are expensive, and large canvases take much longer to paint- So I switch this up entirely for my paint parties.
+The supply list below substitutes oil for easy-to-clean acrylic paint, medium-small canvases (typically, we use 8×10 or 11×17) for large stretched canvases, and sets up a workspace on a flat, protected surface instead of easels.
 Using these supplies, it’s easy to follow along with an episode and finish a painting in an hour.
 Check out the detailed supply list below, OR just jump to the Amazon list I made with all the supplies you need for a Bob Ross Paint Along Party.

 If no more than 4 people will be painting (6-8 if you are using very small canvases), the easiest way to have paint on hand is to purchase this huge set of small tubes of acrylic paint in many colors, which should eliminate the extra step of listing and locating the individual colors needed for each episode.
-If you are hosting a larger gathering – more than 4 people- you will probably want to go ahead and purchase full-size tubes of each color of paint that Bob indicates you need for that episode’s painting.
+If you are hosting a larger gathering – more than 4-6 people- you’ll want to go ahead and purchase full-size tubes of each color of paint listed in the beginning of the episode.

-I STRONGLY RECOMMEND Liquitex Basics paint.
-There are cheaper acrylic paints, but- more so than any other supply- paint quality can make the difference between this being a fun project and a group-disappointment.
+I STRONGLY RECOMMEND: Liquitex Basics paint.
+There are cheaper acrylic paints, but- listen- paint quality REALLY matters.
+If there is one place you should not cut corners on this party, it’s this one.
 Cheaper paint tends to be watery, translucent, and not well pigmented.
 Liquitex Basics is very good paint at an affordable price that will help create paintings your guests can be proud of.
 Just trust me, paint can make the difference between this being a fun project and a group-disappointment.